Üsküdar Dental Hospital

 How to do Inlay and Onlay Filling

-• The patient's mouth and teeth are measured and a special model is created in the laboratory environment.
+Measurement: Measurements of the teeth are taken and a special model is created in the laboratory.

 Advantages of Inlay and Onlay Filling